marisa-lagoa/Healthcare-Data-Quality-Assessment-Project/README.md

 ## How the Analysis Helps the Company

 This analysis is crucial for SynthCare Health as it exposes critical vulnerabilities in its data systems.
 By addressing the issues raised, the company can achieve more robust data that will lead to more accurate billing, better allocation of clinical resources, and more informed strategic decision-making.

+## Methodology and Tools

+This analysis employed a hybrid data preparation approach that combined the accessibility of spreadsheet software with the reproducibility of programming tools.

+### Initial data cleaning in Excel:
+    • Removal of clearly erroneous negative billing values
+    • Basic formatting standardization
+    • Documentation of initial data quality issues
+### Data processing in R:
+	• Data type conversion and validation
+    • Advanced cleaning procedures
+    • Systematic quality assessment
+    • Exploratory data analysis and visualization
+This combined approach leveraged Excel’s accessibility for initial inspection and R’s reproducibility for systematic data processing.

 ## Areas of Focus